-Figure 9-788ej—Per-STA Control field format
+Figure 9-788ej—STA Control field format

 TGbe editor: Please insert the following paragraphs after the paragraph starting: “The Complete Profile subfield is…” as follows:

 The MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise set to 0.
-An STA sets this subfield to 1 when the element carries complete profile.
+For a non-AP MLD, if the Nontransparent Capable bit is 0, then the MAC Address Present bit in each Per-STA Profile shall be set to 0.
+For an AP MLD, the MAC Address Present bit in each Per-STA Profile shall be set to 0. (#2297, 2489)

 TGbe Editor to make the following changes in Subclause 12.7.2: